 Spent resins are generated by the processing of SFP water through the pools' purification system.
 These spent resins are disposed of as solid radioactive waste.
 Resin replacement is determined primarily by the requirement for water clarity and is normally done approximately once per year.
-No significant increase in the volume of solid radioactive waste is expected with the expanded storage capacity.
+No significant increase in the volume of solid radioactive waste is Start Printed Page 11098expected with the expanded storage capacity.

 Liquid Radioactive Wastes

 The release of radioactive liquids would not be affected directly as a result of increasing the capacity of the SFPs.
 The SFP ion exchanger resins remove soluble radioactive materials from the pool water.
 When the resins are replaced, the small amount of resin sluice water that is released is processed by the radwaste systems.
 Resin replacement is determined primarily by the requirement for water clarity and is normally done approximately once per year.
 The increase in the amount of radioactive liquid released to the environment as a result of increasing the capacity of the SFPs is expected to be negligible.

 There are no physical modifications needed to increase the capacity of the Palo Verde SFPs, so no increase in occupational doses will result from this proposed action.
 The existing procedures for normal activities associated with handling fuel assemblies limit the radiological exposure for plant workers, and these limits are not affected by the higher enrichment limits or increased SFP capacity.